 - Since 2019, EBCLC, along with the Northern California Community Land Trust (NCLT) and the Bay Area Community Land Trust (BACLT), have been working more closely with the Mayor’s Office of Berkeley and consulting with tenants and tenant advocates, to develop Berkeley’s TOPA policy – one that stays true to Berkeley’s vision of democratic, community controlled affordable housing.

-- In February 2020, Mayor Jesse Arreguín of Berkeley announced the policy, which was drafted by EBCLC attorneys.
+- In February 2020, Mayor Jesse Arreguin and the TOPA Working Group held a press event, announcing the policy, which was drafted by EBCLC attorneys.

 For more information on EBCLC’s TOPA work, click here.